 - In order to maintain consistency of color and style, all uniform items except socks, tights, belts, and shoes should be purchased from TGS uniform suppliers.

-- On occasions when students are authorized by the dean of students to be out of uniform (i.e. a no uniform day or a field trip where wearing uniforms would not be practical), they are expected to be prudent in their choice of dress, i.e. girls should follow the three-finger rule for shoulder straps and skirts must be no shorter than 3″ above the middle of the knee.
-Jeans and t-shirts are not permitted unless express permission has been granted by the dean of students.
+- On occasions when students are authorized to be out of uniform (i.e., a no uniform day or a field trip where wearing uniforms would not be practical), they are expected to be prudent in their choice of dress.
+Jeans and t-shirts are not permitted unless express permission has been granted.

-- The director of the grammar school or director of the upper school is the final arbiter of whether a student is in compliance with this dress policy.
+- The director of early childhood (K4–2nd grade), director of the grammar school (3rd–6th grade), or director of the upper school is the final arbiter of whether a student is in compliance with this dress policy.